Where to exchange money in Prague and how much?

 Address: Exchange CZ Štefánikova 203/23 Prague 5 Smíchov.

-My recommendation: pay a visit to this new office only if you want to exchange a bigger amount of money.
+My recommendation: pay a visit to this office only if you want to exchange a bigger amount of money.
 For the smaller transaction (20, 50, 100 euro…) you can go the EXCHANGE CZ branch on Kaprova street close to the Astronomical clock.
 They have slightly lower rates there but it´s super conveniently located downtown, so you will not loose time.

 exchange money in prague

-New location of Exchange CZ, opened in January 2024.
-Address: Štefánikova 203/23 Prague 5 (corner hourse).
+This is my favourite exchange office at Štefánikova 203/23 Prague 5 (corner hourse).
 This branch offers great exchange rates but it´s a bit tucked away from the city center.

 Want to exchange only small amounts?